pstimpel/waveformgenerator/README.md

 If you want to enjoy DIY, start buying parts and follow the guide I provided.
 Good luck, wish you well.

+### Credits

+'rine 77' https://github.com/rine77 contributed updated circuit data, compatible with Kicad6

 ## CORONA

 This project was finished during the spare time provided by Corona.
-If someone reads this in the future, I reall hope Corona is no issue anymore.
+If someone reads this in the future, I really hope Corona is no issue anymore.
 Until then: stay safe, wash your hands, and take care of your family.